 Explain the company culture

 Workplace culture is the single most important thing that defines how well a business performs.
 Don’t believe us?
 Read this blog to understand how workplace culture can impact your bottomline.
-Spend time talking about typical cultural dimensions in the workplace, unwritten rules around online chatting, how to raise any grievances or share experiences.
+Spend time talking about typical cultural dimensions in the workplace, unwritten rules around online chatting, and raising any grievances or sharing experiences.
 Highlight any key ‘non-work’ chat groups or places where they can share a cute pic of their dog/cat.
 Create the space for the new employee to ask questions, and explain answers using different scenarios that they may encounter.
 Supplement these with a session from a senior leader on workplace culture, values and behaviours.

 Onboarding is an important driver of employee, and business success.
 Getting off to a great start with clarity creates momentum and provides confidence to the employee.

 Your onboarding program should however not just be limited to this early period of time, it should also provide an ongoing developmental foundation that continues to strengthen your employee’s experience and performance.